Please note: By continuing to read this post, you accept the terms of this website and you accept that you are reading an opinionated blog.

 At the time I made my online booking, Virgin heavily marketed their car service as a part of the ‘Upper Class experience’.
 At no point on primary Upper Class page did Virgin advised the travelling public that this transfer service was restricted to a certain class of Upper Class tickets.

-BTW — this is what their amended website looks like nowlimo2
+BTW — this is what their amended website looks like now:

 Thus, at the time I made the booking via their website, I had no idea that this service is restricted to just J, D, C or I booking classes.